 About this beet smoothie recipe:

-Like I mentioned earlier, you can mix and match as you please.
+As I mentioned earlier, you can mix and match as you please.
 If you make it with red beets and no greens, it has a pretty pink color and it tastes very much like a cow-milk based milkshake.
 If you make it with yellow beets, you can swap the grapes with pineapple.
-Both fruits compliment yellow beets well.
+Both fruits complement yellow beets well.
 You can also add a cup of baby spinach or kale to make it even more nutritious.[/su_column]

 These smoothies are such a good way of getting raw beets in your diet.
 They are high in immune boosting vitamin C, potassium, manganese, and fiber.
 They also have anti cancer properties.
 As I was researching for this post, I found out that you could eat their green leaves as well.
 Come to find out, they are just as, if not more, nutritious.
 I had no idea that they were edible.
 Apparently, a lot of people chop them up and sauté them with onions and other vegetables and serve them as a side dish.
 Unfortunately, I had already thrown them away, but I know next time I will make sure to use them in my cooking.